summitgames/TAJ-AR/README.md

 - The Code and Project supports LFS files upto a certain limit in the project [10 GB] and each file has to be approved by moderators, so uploading only necessary content and media files that are inline with its story, graphics, designs and its overall theme.
 The media files has to be compressed for to be played on mobile devices.
 Please find more Information about content creation process for the project: [Content Guidelines](https://github.com/summitgames/TAJ-AR/CONTENT_GUIDELINES.txt)

+- The project may have bugs and may require optimisations for a smooth experience in the app.
+Please open a new issue under bugs section.

 ## Disclaimer